Valerie Perez: Fictional character biography

-The daughter of one of the enemies of the previous Flashes, Professor Manfred Mota, Valerie's life was saved from a riot at her high school by Bart Allen when he was Kid Flash.
-After being rescued, Valerie idolized the young hero and, being a scientific genius, devoted her life to studying the Speed Force and, in particular, Bart.
-After graduating from high school, Valerie worked for Tina McGee as a S.T.A.R.
-Labs intern at Keystone City and was in charge of working with Bart in sorting out what has changed in the Speed Force, after Bart refused to work with Tina.
-Managing to earn Bart's trust, the two kissed during a lab test.
+Valerie Perez is the daughter of Manfred Mota, an enemy of the Flash.
+Valerie's life was saved from a riot at her high school by Bart Allen when he was Kid Flash.
+After being rescued, Valerie idolized Bart and devoted her life to studying the Speed Force.
+After graduating from high school, Valerie works as an intern at S.T.A.R.
+Labs in Keystone City.
+Managing to earn Bart's trust, the two kiss during a lab test.